p2panda/aquadoggo/aquadoggo_cli/README.md

 aquadoggo --log-level info

 # By default the config.toml is loaded from the same folder or from the XDG
-# data directory, but you can also specify a custom path
+# config directory, but you can also specify a custom path
 aquadoggo -c ../config.toml

 # Turn your aquadoggo into a relay